 The park has many attractions and it is a must when visiting Vancouver.

 Top hotels near Stanley Park

-With a stay at La Grande Residence Vancouver at The Sutton Place Hotel, you'll be centrally located in Vancouver, within a 10-minute drive of Stanley Park and Canada Place.
-This 4.5-star hotel is 2.1 mi (3.4 km) from Granville Island...
+With a stay at La Grande Residence at the Sutton Place Hotel, you’ll be centrally located in Vancouver, within a 10-minute drive of Stanley Park and Canada Place.
+This 4.5-star hotel is 2.1 mi (3.4 km) from Granville Island Public...

 The Shangri-La Hotel Vancouver offers easy access to luxury shopping, art facilities and trendy restaurants and bars with a full-service spa.
 Guests can enjoy views of downtown Vancouver.

 Travel info about Vancouver and Canada

 Vancouver, the largest city in British Columbia is Canada’s busy port metropolis with many things to offer to its visitors.
 And visitors are plenty – over 10 million visited Vancouver in 2017 alone.
 Tourist love Vancouver because of great combination of urban and outdoors, great food, diverse culture and many...